PhilMele/M3Project/README.md

 Prevent user from deleting application once approved but rather create another status as "withdrawn" Talk about contact us feature
-Add additional security submitted application so that only if current_user is the application user can access
+Add additional security submitted application so that only if current_user is the application user can access Make single column container two columns instead from 992px ADD SSL Certificate
+Add search function to dashbaords + grants available Add delete appluctaion for granter if application not active

 TO DO:

-Make single column container two columns instead from 992px IN dhasboard change grants available rows width and contrsain it to body Add footer
-Add ERD
-Add delete appluctaion for granter if application not active removae manage grants from navbar fix collapse menu in navbar so its not transparent Remove contact us from navbar
-Add search function to dashbaords + grants available ADD SSL Certificate
-Check CSRF token is correclty impelemented on all forms Add favicon change colours of validators on signup register
+fix collapse menu in navbar so its not transparent Check CSRF token is correclty impelemented on all forms Add favicon change colours of validators on signup register